 IIM Network Continuing Education Requirement

-As a member of the Intentional Interim Ministry Network, documentation of at least 10 hours of continuing education is required each year to remain active.
+At the Member Level, or higher, of the Intentional Interim Ministry Network, documentation of at least 10 hours of continuing education is required each year to remain active.